TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 ### [](#symmetric-cryptography){:.book_mark}Symmetric Cryptography ###

-&nbsp;&nbsp;&nbsp;&nbsp;The type of symmetric cryptography, that is also known as secret key cryptography, defines a security system that uses a single shared secret key (or configuration) to encrypt and decrypt information.
+&nbsp;&nbsp;&nbsp;&nbsp;The type of symmetric cryptography, that is also known as secret-key cryptography, defines a security system that uses a single shared secret key (or configuration) to encrypt and decrypt information.
 The main reason why they are called symmetric is the fact that each operation (encryption/decryption) uses the same single configuration.
-The symmetric ciphers are widely used for encrypting huge amounts of data that need to be reused or readable of certain parties (in contrast to the one-way hash functions).
+The symmetric ciphers are widely used for encrypting huge amounts of data that need to be reused or readable by certain parties (in contrast to the one-way hash functions).
 They are mainly used to encrypt/decrypt network communications, storage devices, sensitive files or payment details.
-The encrypted data (ciphertext/cypherdata) is secure if only the concerned parties have the secret key and the data processing is really fast.
-There are two main types of ciphers at this category:
+The encrypted data (ciphertext/cipher data) is secure if only the concerned parties have the secret key and the data processing is really fast.
+There are two main types of ciphers in this category:

 - Stream ciphers - Algorithms that process data symbol by symbol and transform it in some matter;
 - Block ciphers - Modern ciphers that divide the processing logic into blocks of the original information.